James Innes (British Army officer, died 1759): Early life and emigration

 Innes was born around 1700 in the Scottish Highlands.
 In 1732, Innes purchased 320 acre on the Cape Fear River in what is now Bladen County, North Carolina.
 In or about 1733, he received an additional grant of 640 acre.
-Shortly after Innes' arrival in North Carolina, Governor Gabriel Johnston appointed him as a justice for New Hanover County, and tried unsuccessfully to appoint Innes to his council.
+Shortly after Innes's arrival in North Carolina, Governor Gabriel Johnston appointed him as a justice for New Hanover County, and tried unsuccessfully to appoint Innes to his council.

 Military and political career

 War of Jenkins' Ear

 In 1739, war broke out between Spain and Great Britain over the respective powers' colonial possessions and spheres of influence.
 At the outset of that conflict, the British requested that their colonies supply troops for an expedition to South America.
 Innes was selected by Governor Johnston to lead a company of 100 men from the Cape Fear region to Cartagena in the Spanish Viceroyalty of New Granada, a city which is located in the modern-day country of Colombia.
 The Cape Fear company was to be joined by three other companies raised in the Albemarle Sound region.
-Innes was granted a provincial commission as Captain in the British Army on June 7, 1740.
+Innes was granted a provincial commission as Captain in the British Army on 7 June 1740.

 Upon arriving in South America, Innes and his men, as well as North Carolina's three Albemarle companies, were placed under the direct command of Colonel William Gooch, a baronet and the Governor of Virginia.
 The fever- and disease-ridden campaign, which culminated in the Battle of Cartagena de Indias in the Spring of 1741, was disastrous for the British.
 At Cartagena, delays by the British fleet in landing troops to assault a key Spanish fortification, combined with the fact that the ladders used by British scaling parties were shorter than the walls they were intended for, caused the militia and regular soldiers to suffer a 50 percent casualty rate prior to the assault being called off.
-The Cartagena campaign left only 25 survivors under Innes' command.
+The Cartagena campaign left only 25 survivors under Innes's command.
 The North Carolina contingent returned home in January 1743.

 Innes was placed in command of the New Hanover militia after his return.
 In 1748, after the war between the British and Spanish had expanded into a wider war against the French known in the colonies as King George's War, a Spanish fleet attacked Brunswick Town, North Carolina, and Innes assisted the local militia under Captain William Dry in repulsing the raiding force.